mobizt/Firebase-ESP32/README.md

 * Supports Conditional Requests through **ETag**.

+* Supports **classic HTTP requests hack** in case of PUT and DELET blocked by Firewall (if device connected behind Firewall).

 * **Supports Error Retry and Error Queue to resume all Firebase read/store Error oerations** up to 255 queues.
 Firebase Error queues can be tracked its status and saved as file for further restore.
 Data can be resumed from queue operation (get) when global variable is provided.

 * **Quit and release all resources** which belong to Firbase data using **end** function.